darthwalsh/bin/dotfiles/README.md

 - [ ] Add macbook /Users/walshca/notes/.obsidian and .gitconfig too

-(For .cursorrules assume it is linked from all git repos)
+(For .cursor/ assume it is linked from all git repos)

 C:\Users\darth\.gitconfig
 C:\Users\darth\.gitignore